tradecloud/tradecloud-docs-api-v2/shipment/supplier/send-despatch-advice.md

 As supplier you can send either a **new or updated** despatch advice to your buyer.

+{% hint style="warning" %}
+The shipment module is under development.
+The API and documentation may change.
+{% endhint %}

 {% api-method method="post" host="https://api.accp.tradecloud1.com/v2" path="/api-connector/shipment/despatch-advice" %}
 {% api-method-summary %}
 Send despatch advice by supplier